-Before disclosing the information, the delegate must consider the facts of the case and determine if the Class PIC applies.
+The delegate must consider the facts of the case and determine if the Class PIC applies.
 A delegate may consult with others (to the extent Social Security Law allows) to determine if the Class PIC applies and, if so, who may be best placed to disclose the information.